Pharyngitis and Tonsillitis

 Pharyngitis and tonsillitis are throat infections that cause inflammation.
 If the

-tonsils are mainly affected, it is called tonsillitis.
+tonsils are mainly affected, it's called tonsillitis.
 If the throat is mainly affected,

 infections are spread by close contact with others.
 Most cases happen during the winter

 What causes pharyngitis and tonsillitis?